Sensing temperature using Analog to Digital Converter

 Code

-3. We declare variables to store the data read from ADC and calculate temperature
+, we initialised the ADC as discussed earlier - We declare variables to store the data read from ADC and calculate temperature

-4. In the while loop, we check if ADSC bit in the ADCSRA register is cleared.
+register is cleared.
 This bit is set to start the conversion.
-When the conversion is complete, it is cleared by the hardware
+When the conversion is complete, it is cleared by the hardware - If the bit cleared, we read the converted data from the

-6. Because ADC outputs a number in the range [0, 1023], we have to linearly map it to 0-5.0V
+register - Because ADC outputs a number in the range

-7. Then, we calculate the temperature from the voltage
+- Then, we calculate the temperature from the voltage

-8. Because the printString() only accepts char arrays, we use sprintf()
+only accepts char arrays, we usesprintf()

-9. sprintf() function in avrlib does not support floating points.
+function in avrlib does not support floating points.
 We separate the temp into two integers to store integral and decimal part.

 #include <stdio.h>